mmrmas/DigitalOwnership/README.md

 	3. log this hash value under the owner address
 	4. send the document to the client
 	5. the client creates a SHA-512 hash from the document
-	6. the client verifies that the SHA-512 hash was registered and thereby validates the owner.
+	6. the client verifies that the SHA-512 hash was registered on the address of the owner.

 A second use-case is the creation of content, followed by a transfer.
 This way, a creator secures the arrival of their original content, and subsequently transfers the ownership to the receiver.
 This can be applied when creating original artistic works, where an artist can establish traceability and the client can certify the origin of the work; tracing and trading of digitized products such as art and jewelry; IP management of innovations and discoveries, such as software code and genomic sequences.

 Ownership transfer can be achieved, after logging the SHA-512, as follows:

 - Transfer is initiated by the original owner / creator, who makes an offer to a buyer's wallet address.
-The buyer can then complete the transaction by transferring an agreed amount of IPT, via IPtrade, to the wallet of the original owner, and has 7 days to do so.
+- The buyer can then complete the transaction by transferring an agreed amount of IPT, via IPtrade, to the wallet of the original owner, and has 7 days to do so.

 > **How to create an SHA-512 hash from a document.**